-Richard F. Burke, Jr., has worked on numerous small plane crash cases on behalf of families both in the Chicago area and around the country.
+Mr. Burke has worked on numerous small plane crash cases on behalf of families both in the Chicago area and around the country.
 For example, he represented a co-pilot and passenger involved in a plane that crashed during take-off at a suburban airport, Palwaukee.
 Following years of depositions and exploration, Mr. Burke tried the case of the co-pilot against the corporation that owned the plane.

 Following a trial that resulted in a hung jury, he tried the case again for another four weeks against the corporation owning the plane and the municipality that operated the airport.
-That resulted in a \$10.45 million verdict, the jury finding the airport 90 percent at fault for failing to provide a safe terrain alongside the runway.
+That resulted in a \$10.45 million verdict, the jury finding the airport 90 percent at fault for failing to provide safe terrain alongside the runway.
 Involving that same crash, he earlier obtained a \$13.5 million settlement on behalf of a passenger killed in that Gulfstream IV plane.

-Mr. Burke obtained a \$6.8 million verdict as a result of the crash of a Piper aircraft in northwest suburban Schaumburg that was recognized as the Verdict of the Week in the National Law Journal.
-He also obtained a settlement of \$4.2 million for the family of a business executive killed when a chartered plane crashed during a fishing expedition in a remote area of Canada.
+Mr. Burke obtained a \$6.8 million verdict as a result of the crash of a Piper aircraft in northwest suburban Schaumburg, Illinois on behalf of a Plainfield woman who suffered injuries as a passenger when the plane ran out of gas.
+The National Law Journal recognized this success as the "Verdict of the Week."